amcolash/hiv-crispr-zscore-analysis/README.md

 ## Processing Scripts

 There are three pieces of code inside of this repository.
 Two of them are used in the main z-score processing and the last helped with post-processing the z-score data for figures in the paper.
+Unless otherwise noted, most of the code and infrastructure here was written by [Andrew McOlash](https://github.com/amcolash).

 ### Count Combiner